A company that operates in its home country, as well as in other countries around the world

 In terms of efficiency, multinational companies are able to reach their target markets more easily because they manufacture in the countries where the target markets are.
 Also, they can easily access raw materials and cheaper labor costs.

-In terms of employment, multinational corporations hire local workers who know the culture of their place and are thus able to give helpful insider feedback on what the locals want.
+In terms of employment, multinational corporations hire local workers who know the local culture and are thus able to give helpful insider feedback on what the locals want.

 As multinational corporations employ both locals and foreign workers, they are able to come up with products that are more creative and innovative.